monostream/emporium-docs/advanced-resources/architecture.md

 ## Radar

 Radar, written in Go, configures, deploys and manages the Glass proxy in front of each ingress of an Emporium app instance.
 Radar manages this proxy throughout it's whole lifecycle, continuously ensuring correct configuration and even updating it to new versions.
-Under the hood, it uses helm to deploy and manage the proxies.
+Under the hood, it uses Helm to deploy and manage the proxies.

 As a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/) it tracks all changes to ingress objects.
 Ingresses containing any Emporium annotations or finalizers are split into two cases.